 Each section of the page can be minimized or maximized responsively so that a user can see more or less of each section.
 The dynamic nature of the software also allows for each section to stack horizontally or vertically depending on the device and resolution you are using.

 I currently reside in Texas, near the Austin, TX area.
 I have been in the artistic field for over 15 years and in that time I have garnered a lot of artistic experience and technical know-how.

-I have honed my skills in user interface design, user experience, traditional art, digital design, illustration, 3D design (modeling, rigging, texturing, lighting and sculpting), as well as, storyboard design, storytelling, character creation, and game design.
+I have honed my skills in user interface design, user experience, traditional art, digital design, graphic design, illustration, 3D design (modeling, rigging, texturing, lighting and sculpting), as well as, storyboard design, storytelling, character creation, and game design.